Why Choose UsSchedule a call

 We touched on this a bit on Reason #6 above, but it deserved its own section.
 A return on investment is great, but when your marketing dollars continue to bear fruit for years to come, blogging starts to make a lot more sense as an investment.

 With blogging, we tend to focus on evergreen topics for a reason.
 Seasonal posts, news topics, and reviewing new products doesn’t interest us.
 Why?
 If we write an article on an iPhone 11 review, is it going to be relevant 5 years from now, or even 3 years from now?
-There’s a new iPhone every year, and the traffic is going to drop sharply when the 12 comes out.
-By the time you read this, you might be chuckling to yourself if the iPhone 12 or 13 is already out.
+There’s a new iPhone every year, and the traffic is going to drop sharply when the iPhone 12 comes out.
+By the time you read this, you might be chuckling to yourself if this is already outdated.

 If you’re creating content that is going to be relevant for years to come, it’s wise to pick topics carefully and avoid any topics that could eventually become outdated.
 If an article becomes outdated anyway, it is generally worthwhile to edit or rewrite the post to reclaim any lost search traffic.
 This is something we routinely monitor.